Colonization of Mars: Caves

 Caves would naturally provide a degree of insulation from Martian hazards for humans on the planet.
 These hazards include radiation, impactor events, and the wide range in temperatures on the surface.

 Mars Odyssey found what appear to be natural caves near the volcano Arsia Mons.
 It has been speculated that settlers could benefit from the shelter that these or similar structures could provide from radiation and micrometeoroids.
 Geothermal energy is also suspected in the equatorial regions.

-A team of researchers which presented at Geological Society of America Connects 2022 identified some 139 caves worth exploring as potential shelters.
+A team of researchers which presented at the Geological Society of America Connects 2022 conference identified some 139 caves worth exploring as potential shelters.
 Each was within 60 miles of a location ideal for use as a landing site and had been imaged in high-resolution by HiRISE.